uktrade/icms/README.md

 ## PDF generation and signing

 ### Generation
 We use [playwright](https://playwright.dev/python/) to generate PDFs from raw HTML, doing so requires installation of chromium which can be done locally and manually by running `playright install && playwright install-deps`.
 This is however taken care of in the Dockerfile.

 ### Signing
 We use [endesive](https://github.com/m32/endesive) to sign the generated PDFs, this requires installation of various dependencies which are taken care of in the Dockerfile and the initial-setup.sh script, although you can install them manually by running `brew install swig` and `pip install endesive`.

 You will also need to generate a .p12 certificate to sign the PDFs with, this can be done with the openssl CLI or an easier solution is to use the [KeyStone Explorer App](https://keystore-explorer.org/).
 Alternatively you can use the `P12_SIGNATURE_BASE_64` and `P12_SIGNATURE_PASSWORD` values found in Vault

+## Google Analytics
+We use Google Analytics to track user interactions with the application, each of the sites (Caseworker, Importer, and Exporter) have their own Google Analytics tracking ID and the tag scripts are dynamically injected with the correct credentials based on the site the user is on (see jinja2.py>get_gtm_auth_key).
+The tracking IDs are stored in Vault.